 4 What role does real-time data play in a digital twin?

-Real-time data is an essential component of a digital twin as it provides an up-to-date and accurate representation of the real object.
-It is collected by sensors and other IoT devices and integrated into the BIM model to create a comprehensive and dynamic visualisation.
+Real-time data is an essential component of a digital twin, as it enables an up-to-date and accurate representation of the real object.
+It is collected by sensors and other IoT devices and fed into the BIM model to create a comprehensive and dynamic display.

 5 How can a digital twin be used in the construction industry?